quixio/quix-docs/docs/develop/integrate-data/streaming-apis.md

 </html>
 ```

-This code uses the Reader API to read data from a Quix stream.
+This code uses the Streaming Reader API to read data from a Quix stream.

-The Quix documentation explains how to [set up](../../apis/streaming-writer-api/setup.md) the Streaming APIs.